-Fig. 9.
-Error and time as a function of the number of graphs in the training set.
+Figure 8: Error and time as a function of number of graphs in the training set.

-We generate sets of graphs with 10, 20, 30, and up to 100 graphs generated from the grammar of Fig. 8.
+We generate sets of graphs with 10, 20, 30, and up to 100 graphs generated from the grammar in Figure 7.
 Every graph in the set has 30 to 40 nodes.
-We compare the first four grammar productions found by our algorithm to the original grammar of Fig. 8.
-As a measure of the error, we use the minimal match cost of a transformation from one graph structure to the other, as described in Section 5.1 where we discuss the measure of the error.
+We compare the first four grammar productions found by our algorithm to the original grammar in Figure 7.
+As a measure of an error, we use the minimal match cost of a transformation from one graph structure to the other, as described in section 5.1 where we talk about the measure of the error.
 We calculate the match cost of the structure of the graph from the first inferred grammar production to the four structures of the original productions and choose the smallest value.
 Then, we calculate the match cost of the structure from the second inferred production to the three structures from the original grammar not selected before and select the smallest value.
 Similarly, we find the smallest match cost between the structure of the third inferred production and the two structures left.
-We compare the last inferred production with the remaining production from the original grammar.
-The inference error was computed as a sum of the four errors we just introduced.
-We repeat generation
+The last inferred production we compare to the remaining production from the original grammar.
+The inference error we compute as a sum of the four errors we just explained.
+We repeat generation and error determination thirty times and compute the average value of the error.
+In Figure 8 we show the grammar inference error and time as a function of the number of graphs in the input set.
+We see that time in the range 10 to 100 graphs has close to linear increase.
+The error decreases sharply as we increase the set of graphs from 10 to 30.
+The error does not reach zero.
+The input graph has now four patterns.
+We often infer productions which contain two of the patterns or a portion of two patterns which causes the error.